petter-holmberg/cpp-ref/concurrency.md

 #### Avoiding race conditions

+The best way to avoid data races is not to share data:
+Keep interesting data in local variables, in free store not shared with other threads, or in `thread_local` memory.
+Do not pass pointers to such data to other `std::thread`s.
+When such data needs to be processed by another `std::thread`, pass pointers to a specific section of the data and make sure not to touch that section of the data until after termination of the task.
+When none of these options are possible, use locking through a `std::mutex` or a `std::condition_variable`.
+[Stroustrup13](#Stroustrup13) §42.3

+A variable declared `thread_local` is owned by and lives as long as a `std::thread`, and is not accessible from other `std::thread`s.
+Unless accessed through a pointer, it is therefore not subject to data races between threads, as each `std::thread` has its own copy of all `thread_local` variables.
+On some systems the amount of stack storage for a `std::thread` is very limited, so global `thread_local` variables can be used as a mechanism to store large amounts of non-shared data, but since they share the logical problems of normal global variables they are usually best avoided.
+[Stroustrup13](#Stroustrup13) §42.2.8

+Beware of (non-const) `static` class members, as they are subject to data races and are often not easily spotted.
+Making them `thread_local` fixes the data races but changes the semantics of the class in a way that may not be desired.
+[Stroustrup13](#Stroustrup13) §42.2.8

 It is possible to get race conditions even for objects protected by a mutex if the interface is not carefully designed.
 [Williams12](#Willams12) §3.2.3